NVIDIA/aistore/docs/cli/archive.md

     A.tar.gz/333.ext2    12.56KiB
 ```

-We can then go ahead and extract it to local directory, e.g.:
+We can then go ahead to GET and extract it to local directory, e.g.:

 ```console
 $ ais archive get ais://dst/A.tar.gz /tmp/www --extract